A Flexible Itinerary for 3 Days in Sydney [2024]

 The exclusive Camp Cove beach is a short walk from Watson’s Bay wharf

-After your lunch, stop head around to Camp Cove beach for some swimming and sunbathing or walk off your lunch on the 4km return track, a beautiful coastal walk out to the Hornby Lighthouse.
+After your lunch, stop head around to Camp Cove beach for some swimming and sunbathing, or walk off your lunch on the 4km return track, a beautiful coastal walk out to the Hornby Lighthouse.

 If you have been enjoying Manly this morning we suggest you grab a rideshare and make your way to North Head Sanctuary (you can also follow a bush track from Shelly Beach if you have the energy).
-If you plan to do this, pick up a map from the visitor’s centre at the pier.
+If you plan to go, pick up a map from the visitor’s centre at the pier.

-Evening Dinner in Barangaroo or Manly
+Evening – Dinner in Barangaroo or Manly

-After all that walking and or swimming, it might be nice to head back to your hotel or accommodation for a freshen up before heading out for dinner.
+After all that walking and/or swimming, it might be nice to head back to your hotel or accommodation for a freshen up before heading out for dinner.

 Barangaroo sunset